ikem-krueger/ch341eepromtool/README.md

     ch341eeprom - an i2c EEPROM programming tool for the WCH CH341a IC
     Version 0.5 copyright (c) 2011  asbokid <ballymunboy@gmail.com>

-    This program comes with asbolutely no warranty; This is free software, and you are welcome to redistribute it under certain conditions:
+    This program comes with absolutely no warranty; This is free software, and you are welcome to redistribute it under certain conditions:
     GNU GPL v3 License: http://www.gnu.org/licenses/gpl.html